AriadniAdi/paymentsMethods/README.md

 2. `` npm install`` for installation of tdd mocha tests.

 ## To run the unit tests

 1. On the terminal open the server folder inside the project root.
-And run:<br>
+And run:
 2.`` npm test``

 ## To run the project